 - An ability to read and understand legal documents like contracts and regulations

-- An ability to communicate effectively with lawyers and paralegals
+- An ability to communicate effectively with lawyers, paralegals and other legal professionals

 - Negotiation and conflict resolution skills, particularly helpful for individuals working in human resources (HR) or in partnership building

 - An ability to detect a legal problem before it becomes a major costly concern